 However, there are two glaring problems right off the bat with the assumption that these guidelines necessarily bring an objectively reached morality.
 They are: 1) one SUBJECTIVELY decides which guideline to choose, and 2) there is so much relativism in each of the guidelines mentioned that it is rather farcical to claim them as objective.

-Since the complex answer includes dozens (at the least) of possible answers, we are going to have to work with the simple definition.
+Since the complex answer includes a litany of possible answers, we are going to have to work with the simple definition.
 When all is said and done, I am willing to bet that every worldview could include the simple definition into their schematic if they avoid the urge to get too technical.
 The simple definition is a good generic definition, albeit not a specific one.

 As I noted earlier, the NPR show was trying to say that addiction is a biological condition instead of a moral failing.
 The Surgeon General, Dr. Vivek Murthy, wants to change the way addiction is viewed.
 “For far too long people have thought about addiction as a character flaw or a moral failing. … Addiction is a chronic disease of the brain and it’s one that we have to treat the way we would any other chronic illness: with skill, with compassion and with urgency.”